krizhnaa/python-projects-Quiz/README.md

 // Python project to implement Quiz program using OOP's Concept.'

+# The Flow of program creation:

-# Creating Questions class in question_model file
+# <1> Creating Questions class in question_model file